kojodoc/kojodoc.github.io/tutorials/generative-art-grid-intro.md

 For the next set of patterns, you will make the grid dynamic.
 Here, *dynamic* means that as you move the mouse over the grid, the grid-pattern will change.

-There are may ways to make a grid dynamic, but you will work with the following approach:
+There are many ways to make a grid dynamic, but you will work with the following approach:

 For every picture in the grid:
 * note the position (posX, posY) of the picture.